William Harwar Parker: Mexican–American War

 The Battle of Veracruz began on March 22, 1847.
-The day before, the squadron to which Potomac was assigned had shift to the command of Commodore Matthew Perry.
+The day before, the squadron to which Potomac was assigned had shifted to the command of Commodore Matthew Perry.
 On March 23, Perry ordered several naval units ashore to set up shore batteries.
 Parker was assigned to the shore battery from Potomac with all batteries under the overall command of Captain Alexander Slidell Mackenzie.
 The Army liaison officer to the Naval Shore Battery was Captain Robert E. Lee.

 During the bombardment of Veracruz, Parker was slightly wounded when a bullet grazed his knee and also witnessed his first close quarters casualty when a gunner a few feet away was decapitated by an enemy round shot.
 Parker also witnessed extreme bravery from a fellow midshipman, Charles M. Fauntleroy, who would later become an important officer in the Confederate Army.

 After Veracruz surrendered less than a week later, Parker returned aboard Potomac, which then proceeded to anchor off of a fortress overlooking Veracruz.
 At the start of June 1847, Potomac departed, under the command of Commodore Perry aboard USS Spitfire, to capture the region of Alvarado.
 Arriving to find the town already surrendered to Lieutenant Charles G. Hunter, Perry had Hunter reprimanded for acting without authority, even though the town had surrendered without firing a shot (it was later revealed that Perry had hoped to occupy the town in force and capture all of the livestock and supplies).

 Perry then led his squadron on to capture Tuspan and from there planned what became known as the Tabasco Expedition.
 On June 16, 1847, Parker was transferred to USS Raritan in order to participate in the expedition and volunteered to serve in a formation of naval pioneers being sent ashore to capture Tabasco.
 Again arriving to find the town already surrendered to a pair of steam gunboats, Parker returned to Raritan, which then set sail for Norfolk, Virginia.

 Raritan arrived at Norfolk in late July 1847 and, for Parker at least, the Mexican War was over.
 The conflict on the Gulf Coast came to an effective end when Mexico City fell in September 1847, and a peace treaty was signed the next year in February 1848.